StarRocks/starrocks/docs/sql-reference/sql-statements/auto_increment.md

 - Each table can have only one `AUTO_INCREMENT` column.
 - The data type of the `AUTO_INCREMENT` column must be BIGINT.
 - The `AUTO_INCREMENT` column must be `NOT NULL` and does not have a default value.
 - You can delete data from the Primary Key table with an `AUTO_INCREMENT` column.
-However, if the `AUTO_INCREMENT` column is not the primary key or part of the primary key, the following limits exist when you delete data:
+However, if the `AUTO_INCREMENT` column is not the primary key or part of the primary key, you need to note the following limits when you delete data:

   - During the DELETE operation, there is also a load job for partial updates, which only contains UPSERT operations.
 If both the UPSERT and DELETE operations hit the same data row and the UPSERT operation is executed after the DELETE operation, the UPSERT operation may not take effect.
   - There is a load job for partial updates, which includes multiple UPSERT and DELETE operations on the same data row.
 If a certain UPSERT operation is executed after the DELETE operation, the UPSERT operation may not take effect.